sachiniyer/react-practice/README.md

 # React Practice

+_this stopped being useful, so putting on pause for now_

 React Practice Exercises from reactpractice.dev

 I also rewrote most of the exercises in NextJS with TypeScript instead of the default plain react from the exercises